 Stainless steel brackets remain the gold standard in orthodontics, offering unmatched strength, reliability, and cost-effectiveness.
 With ongoing innovations addressing their aesthetic and functional limitations, these brackets continue to set the benchmark for orthodontic treatment success.

-XDENT LAB is an expert in Lab-to-Lab Full Service from Vietnam, with the signature services of Removable & Implant, meeting U.S. market standards – approved by FDA & ISO.
-Founded in 2017, XDENT LAB has grown from local root to global reach, scaling with 2 factories and over 100 employees..
-Our state-of-the-art technology, certified technicians, and commitment to compliance make us the trusted choice for dental practices looking to ensure quality and consistency in their products.
+We are experts in Lab-to-Lab Full Service from Vietnam, with the signature services of Removable, meet U.S. market standards - approved FDA & ISO.
+Founded in 2017, from local root to global reach, we scale with 2 Factories with over 100+ employees.

-• Large-Scale Manufacturing, high volume, remake rate < 1%.
+- Commit to Large-Scale Manufacturing, high volume, remake rate < 1%.

-• 2~3 days in lab (*digital file).
+- Commit to 2~3 days in lab (*digital file)

 Share this post: